Christopher Stead

 Profile

-Christopher is a commercial chancery barrister whose practice encompasses the core areas of Five Paper’s services, with particular specialism in insolvency, company, and commercial litigation, as well as property and private client work.
-His expertise across these fields allows him to deal with the frequent and complex interplay between commercial, property, and probate matters, as well as enjoying success in each area by itself.
+Christopher is a commercial chancery barrister, with particular specialism in insolvency, company, and commercial litigation, as well as real property and private client work.
+His cross-disciplinary expertise enables him to navigate the frequent and intricate interplay between corporate, property, and probate law, while delivering strong advocacy and strategic advice in each domain individually.

-Christopher is a robust courtroom advocate who enjoys the challenge of trials and contested hearings.
+Christopher is a robust and accomplished courtroom advocate who thrives on the rigour of trials and contested hearings.
 He provides advice, drafting services, and advocacy, at all levels and stages of litigation, as well as assisting through ADR processes such as round-table negotiations and mediation.
 He regularly appears in the ICC, the High Court, and the County Court and Property Tribunal.
-He is willing and able to pick up cases in the latter stages and at short notice, as well as providing hands-on assistance and practical and honest advice from the very beginning of a dispute.
-He is thorough and precise in preparation, and clients value and appreciate his ability to get to the heart of the issues involved.
+Practical and responsive, Christopher often accepts instructions at short notice, including at a late stage in proceedings or just prior to trial.
+Clients particularly value his ability to cut through complexity, identify the core issues, and offer clear, realistic and commercially aware advice.

-He originally practised as a tenant in the business and property team at Kings Chambers, having undertaken pupillage with Mark Harper KC and Andrew Latimer.
-After a career break to undertake ordained church ministry, and teach theology and church history at university-level alongside post-graduate research and writing, he resumed his busy commercial chancery practice at chambers in London.
-He also now often speaks at seminars for professional clients across the areas of business, property, and probate law.
+He originally practised as a tenant in the business and property team at Kings Chambers, specialising in insolvency and property work.
+After a career break during which he pursued ordained ministry and academic work in theology and church history, he resumed his busy practice at chambers in London, and deals with complex cases across the spectrum of chancery commercial litigation.
+He also often speaks at seminars for professional clients across the areas of business, property, and probate law.

 Expertise